-Some degrees, such as medicine are longer
+3-4 Years - some degrees, such as medicine are longer

 Students take out a "tuition fee loan" to pay course costs.
 No repayments are made until the student is earning £27,295 per annum in the April after graduation and then only as a percentage of earnings above that amount.
 Payments are paused if salary drops below £27,295k.